 Transparent – While St. Olaf faculty, staff, and students are the principal “users” of assessment results, we make our findings readily available to the St. Olaf Board of Regents and to the larger community as well.

-The most recent findings from all our institutional-level assessment projects are publicly-accessible on the IE&A website (under “What We Know About…”) or the Academic Assessment Committee website, and the St. Olaf Outcomes page includes links to a variety of assessment data of particular interest to prospective students and families.
+The most recent findings from all our institutional-level surveys and assessment projects are publicly-accessible on the IE&A website (under “What We Know About…”) or the Academic Assessment Committee website.

 Image credits from The Noun Project: student by Ladalle CS; Mission by Nithinan Tatah; Equity by Laura Amaya; decision by Template; window by Joel Bryant